Zyflo CR Side Effects

 - trembling or shaking of the hands or feet

 - unable to sleep

-Some side effects of zileuton may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some zileuton side effects may not need any medical attention.
+As your body gets used to the medicine these side effects may disappear.
+Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common:

 - pain or tenderness around the eyes and cheekbones

 - Abdominal or stomach pain

 Applies to zileuton: oral tablet, oral tablet extended release

 The most commonly occurring adverse reactions are sinusitis, nausea, and pharyngolaryngeal pain.[Ref]